 “Corporate VCs should invest not only in technology adjacencies for their Business Units, but also to capture innovation in disruptive areas.”

-Here is a reprint of an interview with Joydeep Bose - veteran corporate VC (Intel and Cisco) and currently Executive Vice President-Corporate Strategy & Business Development at Tejas Networks - that first appeared in Global Corporate Venturing (GCV) magazine.
+Here is an interview with Joydeep Bose - veteran corporate VC (Intel and Cisco) and currently Executive Vice President-Corporate Strategy & Business Development at Tejas Networks - brought to you in association with Global Corporate Venturing (GCV) magazine.

 Q: You have one of the best track records of CVC investing in Asia over the last 16 years.
 What do you attribute your success to?